Cultural Precarities: Reading Independent Art Collectives and Cultural Networks in Asia

 The ISGS on Cultural Precarities: Reading Independent Art Collectives and Cultural Networks in Asia is intended to support artists, social sciences and humanities graduate students (doctoral and research master's), independent researchers, cultural practitioners and 'artivists'.
 All applicants must be committed to or actively working on original research projects that engage with the ISGS theme.

-To apply for participation in ISGS 2021, please complete the online application form before the deadline on 1 July 2020.
+To apply for participation in ISGS 2021, please complete the online application form before the deadline on 10 August 2020 (extended deadline).

 The programme allows a maximum of 20 participants.
 Applicants will be informed of the selection results before 1 September 2020.
 Please note that we will be unable to provide feedback and comments to those applicants not selected for participation.